An approximate dual subgradient algorithm for multi-agent non-convex optimization: Convergence analysis

 \begin{proof} By the dual decomposition property~\eqref{e11} and the boundedness of dual optimal solution sets, the dual problem $(D_{\Delta})$ is equivalent to the following:

-Note that $Q_i$ is affine and $M_i$ is convex, implying that the problem~\eqref{e15} is a constrained convex programming where the global objective function is a simple sum of local ones and the local state constraints are compact.
+Note that $Q_i$ is affine and $M_i$ is convex, implying that the problem~\eqref{e15} is a constrained convex programming where the global objective function is a simple sum of local ones and the local state constraints are convex and compact.
+The rest of the proofs can be finished by following similar lines in~\cite{MZ-SM:09c}, and thus omitted.\end{proof}